-The numerical equivalents used to aggregate student grades changed in 2017/18.
-Students who, by the beginning of 2017/18, had already accrued credits that contribute to their final award, remain on the previous GBA scheme (see appendix 1b above) and their award is calculated according to that scheme.
+The numerical equivalents used to aggregate student grades changed in 2017/8.
+Students who, by the beginning of 2017/18, had already accrued credits that contribute to their final award, remain on the previous GBA scheme (see appendix 1b above) and their award will be calculated according to that scheme.